• Diamond Home page

 How is data stored?

-eBIC users are responsible for backing up data, to transfer it to local systems and provide long term data storage: Diamond data back up.
+• Data backup - eBIC users are responsible for backing up data to transfer to local systems and provide long term data storage

-Instructions on how to monitor an ongoing data collection can be found in the Remote access and analysis: User guide.
+Responsibility resides with the user for monitoring an ongoing data collection session - instructions on how to monitor can be found here: Remote access and analysis: User guide

 If a user observes an issue with ongoing data collection, eBIC request that the user informs the Experimental Hall Coordinators (EHC) on +44 (0) 1235 778787.
-The EHC will communicate the issue to a Local Contact as required.

-Collaborative Computational Project for electron cryo-microscopy (CCP-EM)
+Collaborative Computational Project for electron cryo-microscopy

 The CCP-EM exists to support users and developers in the biological electron microscopy community.